+NOTES TO BASIC FINANCIAL STATEMENTS (Continued)

-(Continued) Constraints imposed on the use of committed amounts by Trust Board, separate from authorization to raise the underlying revenue; therefore, compliance with these constraints is considered to be legally enforceable.
-Committed fund balance also incorporates contract obligations to the extent that existing resources in the fund have been specifically committed use in satisfying those contractual requirements. not tual Assigned - Amounts in the assigned fund balance classification are intended to be used by Trust for specific purposes but do not meet the criteria to be classified as restricted or committed.
-In governmental funds other than the General Fund, assigned fund balance represents remaining amount that is not restricted or committed.
-In the General Fund, assigned amorepresent intended uses established by Trust Board, or a Trust official delegated that authority the Trust Agreement or ordinance. tted. the unts Unassigned - Unassigned fund balance is the residual classification for the General Fund includes all spendable amounts not contained in the other classifications.
-In other government funds, the unassigned classification is used only to report a deficit balance resulting to overspending for specific purposes for which amounts had been restricted, committed, or assigned. ental from The Trust applies restricted resources first when expenditures are incurred for purposes for weither restricted or unrestricted (committed, assigned, and unassigned) amounts are available. hich able.
+Constraints imposed on the use of committed amounts by Trust Board, separate from the authorization to raise the underlying revenue; therefore, compliance with these constraints is not considered to be legally enforceable.
+Committed fund balance also incorporates contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements.

+Assigned - Amounts in the assigned fund balance classification are intended to be used by the Trust for specific purposes but do not meet the criteria to be classified as restricted or committed.
+In governmental funds other than the General Fund, assigned fund balance represents the remaining amount that is not restricted or committed.
+In the General Fund, assigned amounts represent intended uses established by Trust Board, or a Trust official delegated that authority by the Trust Agreement or ordinance.

+Unassigned - Unassigned fund balance is the residual classification for the General Fund and includes all spendable amounts not contained in the other classifications.
+In other governmental funds, the unassigned classification is used only to report a deficit balance resulting from overspending for specific purposes for which amounts had been restricted, committed, or assigned.

+The Trust applies restricted resources first when expenditures are incurred for purposes for which either restricted or unrestricted (committed, assigned, and unassigned) amounts are available.
 Similarly, within unrestricted fund balance, committed amounts are reduced first followed by assigned, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of the unrestricted fund balance classifications could be used.